powsybl/powsybl.github.io/docs/tools/convert-network.md

 overload one or many parameters using the `-E property=value` parameter.
 The properties depend on the output format.

 ### groovy-script
-Use the `groovy-script` parameter to specify the path of the modification script to use after the loading of the network.
+Use the `--groovy-script` parameter to specify the path of the modification script to use after the loading of the network.

 ### import-parameters
 Use th `--import-parameters` parameter to specify the path of the configuration file of the importer.
 It is possible to